-Montana Rep Returns Downtown with CIRCLE MIRROR TRANSFORMATION, Now thru 2/23
+Montana Rep to Return Downtown with CIRCLE MIRROR TRANSFORMATION, 2/14-23

 After a year's hiatus for a review of its programming, Montana Repertory Theatre, the professional theatre-in-residence at the University of Montana, is set to return downtown to continue to present cutting-edge and innovative theatre to the local community.